codefellows-seattle-301d26/00-ES6/jordan-lesaca/README.md

 ##### How did it go with making the adaptation from concatenations to template literal notation?
 Do you think you'll mostly use template literal notation from now on?

-(I think it is a little easier to type out than concatenations.)
+(I think it is a little easier to type out than concatenations.
+I will likely use them more often.)